News

 Prime Minister Mark Carney reacts after drawing Canada's name from a pot at the draw for the 2026 soccer World Cup at the Kennedy Center in Washington, Friday, Dec.
 5, 2025.
 (Mandel Ngan/Pool Photo via AP)

-The federal budget watchdog says Canada will spend just over $1 billion to host the World Cup this summer.
+Canada will spend just over $1 billion to host the World Cup this summer, the federal budget watchdog said Wednesday.

-That includes money from all levels of government, with the federal government contributing $473 million.
+That sum includes money from all levels of government.
+The federal government's contribution is expected to be $473 million.

-The total averages to $82 million per game for the 13 games that will be played in Toronto and Vancouver.
+The $1.066 billion total averages to $82 million per game for the 13 games that will be played in Toronto and Vancouver.

-The parliamentary budget officer says that’s about in line with what previous host countries spent.
+The parliamentary budget officer says that’s roughly in line with what previous host countries spent.
+Canada is co-hosting this year's tournament with the United States and Mexico.

 🎧 Listen to the daily headlines that matter most